 Do you drink milk each day for lunch?
 Many school cafeterias serve several types of milk, including chocolate milk and maybe even strawberry milk.
 Many kids also have milk for breakfast if they eat cereal.

-Today's Wonder is about a special type of milk called evaporated milk.
+Today's Wonder of the Day is about a special type of milk called evaporated milk.
 Have you ever had evaporated milk?
 Chances are you probably have.
 Even though few people drink evaporated milk, it's used often in many different types of recipes.

 The heating process gives evaporated milk a darker color and a slightly sweeter, caramel-like taste.
 Evaporated milk also has a higher concentration of nutrients and energy.
 This means that one cup of evaporated milk will have more nutrients and provide more energy than one cup of fresh milk.